Residential Multi-Family Market Research

 - Rents in Fort Lauderdale, like those in Miami, are significantly higher than the national average.
 Favorable economic conditions have seemingly sustained steady demand, despite higher rents on newer, luxury units.
 The high asking rents in Fort Lauderdale are driven primarily by the urban core of Fort Lauderdale, which have asking rents for new assets averaging about $ 2.50/SF.
 Units outside of the urban core built within the same time frame go for less than $2/SF.

-Comparable Sales - Fort Lauderdale Multi-Family Investment Properties
+Comparable Sales - Multi-Family Commercial Property Fort Lauderdale

-The following document is a comparable sales sheet for multi-family investment properties of 5-15 units in the Fort Lauderdale, Florida Area.
+The following document is a comparable sales sheet for multi-family residential commercial property in Fort Lauderdale of between 5-15 units each.

 The market or direct sales comparison approach is a strategy to estimate the of value of a property.
 In this approach we undertake a process of comparing market data - that is, prices paid for similar properties, prices asked by owners, and offers made by prospective buyers or the tenants willing to buy or lease.